 Using these methods, students interact with their instructor and classmates in person, and when online, via web discussion forums and chat sessions.
 The online course platform also provides audio files for students to hear the correct pronunciation of vocabulary, and provide high-quality interactive study activities.

 This program is ideal for veterinary medicine students and working professionals to gain a basic level of proficiency in the Spanish language.
-The School of Languages, Cultures and Race, the College of Veterinary Medicine, and the Paul G. Allen School for Global Animal Health invite you to come and see what we can do for you!
+The School of Languages, Cultures and Race, the College of Veterinary Medicine, and the Paul G. Allen School for Global Health invite you to come and see what we can do for you!